hairyjay/PSInet/espnetInstallConda.md

-Installation steps to get ESPnet installed on my laptop using conda.
+Installation steps to get ESPnet installed on my laptop and server using conda.

 1. create a conda environment
    install miniconda for your ubuntu installation (technically espnet does an install of miniconda for you but Rav is working off of a preinitialized miniconda)